Things to see and do in Israel

 Yad Vashem Holocaust Museum

-The impressive and moving Yad Vashem Holocaust Memorial Museum was built in remembrance of the six million Jewish people who perished in the Holocaust.
+The impressive and moving Yad Vashem Holocaust Memorial Museum in Jerusalem was built in remembrance of the six million Jewish people who perished in the Holocaust.
 A visit to Yad Vashem (www.yadvashem.org) is crucial to understanding the history of the country.
 The museum is extensive and contains many displays and exhibits.

 Museum of the Jewish Diaspora